 The result of all of this data crunching, the user ID graph, is meaningful on multiple levels.
 As a view into a single user path, it allows for real-world validation at each step of the omnichannel marketing campaign.
 Like an interview or focus group, it gives marketers a specific, targeted window into how a real person – not a cookie – makes decisions and takes action.

 The graphs provide equally powerful insight when rolled up into aggregate.
 User behaviour can be analysed by myriad dimensions – channel, publisher, time of day, device – while retaining the accuracy and breadth of the entire conversion path.
 This 30,000-foot view delivers high-level insight, particularly relevant at scale, when single user analysis is no longer realistic or actionable.

 Comprehensive user ID graphs are one piece of the complicated attribution whole.
-But, in a system driven by data, they provide valuable perspective.
+But, in a data driven marketing system, they provide valuable perspective.
 We humans are unpredictable, dynamic, and have lived omnichannel lives long before that word was a twinkle in a marketer’s eye.
 Only a holistic view into our purchase paths, not our robot proxies’, offers the information and insight we need to make the smart decisions that drive differentiated results.